mbernste/mbernste.github.io/_posts/2021-10-08-perplexity.md

 where $H(X)$ is the entropy of $X$.

-When I first saw this definition, I asked myself: what is the point of it?
+When I first saw this definition, I did not understand its purpose?
 That is, if perplexity is simply exponentiated entropy, which is a monotonic function of entropy, why do we need it?
 After all, we have a good intuition for entropy already: it describes [the number of bits](https://mbernste.github.io/posts/sourcecoding/) needed to encode random samples from $X$'s probability distribution.
 So why perplexity?

 A "human-interpretable" measure of uncertainty
 ----------------------------------------------